 How To Tenderize Kale

-The best way to make kale nice and tender for a salad is to massage the dressing right into the kale leaves.
+The best way to make kale tender for a salad is to massage the dressing right into the kale leaves.
 Just put the dressing on and with your (clean) bare hands, rub the dressing into the kale.
 Squeeze and squish!

 How long should you massage the kale?
 You’ll be able to tell.
 It shouldn’t look like cooked spinach–if it does, you’ve gotten a little carried away.
 It should be soft, but not mushy.
 The color will be a little more vibrant and the leaves won’t be as rough feeling.